3 comment(s) so far. Please add yours!

 Introduction

-This sequence draws from the Kelley–de Vries correspondence and the less officious corners of Saint Clare’s, chiefly the Blue Prefect Study papers, where respectable documents go to become something else.
-You will find letters meant to be burned, copies kept “for reference,” drafts that should by rights have been torn up and were instead saved, retied, and filed under headings of optimistic vagueness.
+The Seduction of Anne Kelley draws from the Kelley–de Vries correspondence, preserved in the Blue Prefect Study papers, where material that is neither wholly private nor entirely official has long been kept.
+You will find letters meant to be burned, copies retained “for reference,” and drafts that should by rights have been torn up but were instead saved, retied, and filed under headings of optimistic vagueness.
 Some pages are neatly typed, as though the truth might be made more palatable by proper margins.
 Others arrive in the swift, unsteady cursive of someone writing under pressure, or in a place she very much ought not to be.

 Readers are invited to take up the archivist’s task, and the investigator’s pleasure, of weighing what people say they intended against what they were, in fact, doing.
 Much will be implied.
 Little will be stated outright.
-Those accustomed to the School’s “special friendships” may notice familiar patterns resurfacing in adult form, with the same old hierarchy, the same old tenderness, and rather higher stakes than dormitory gossip ever required.
+Those accustomed to the School’s “special friendships” may notice familiar patterns resurfacing in adult form: the same hierarchies, the same alliances and intimacies, and stakes rather higher than dormitory gossip ever required.

 Comments are warmly welcomed.
 While I enjoy seeing them on Bluesky and Twitter, those left here become part of the archive proper, where they may quietly shape what follows.
 I cannot promise the archive is obedient, but it is, as ever, attentive.

 This document, a letter from Anne Kelley, English teacher and housemistress for Inez and Clarissa, is written on Saint Clare’s letterhead and dated 12 July 1955.
-The reader will recall that 12 July 1955 was the day of MP Gerald Charrington’s visit, the sort of day the timetable insists is perfectly ordinary right up to the moment it becomes legendary, and poor Clarissa learned that a man may promise to “conclude matters at home” while concluding them perfectly well in the Headmaster’s study.
-Despite the letterhead, this document is not a school report; in fact, it is not an official communication; it is, strictly speaking, the sort of thing the writer hopes will be burned, mislaid, or eaten by the dog before anyone has the bright idea of filing it.
+The reader will recall that 12 July 1955 was the day of MP Gerald Charrington’s visit, the sort of day the timetable insists is perfectly ordinary right up to the moment it becomes legendary, and when poor Clarissa learned that a man may promise to “conclude matters at home” while concluding them perfectly well in the Headmaster’s study.
+Despite the letterhead, this document is not a school report.
+It is not, in fact, an official communication at all.
+It is, strictly speaking, the sort of thing the writer hopes will be burned, mislaid, or eaten by the dog before anyone has the bright idea of filing it.

-Fortunately for this archivist and you, dear reader, it was saved and filed.
+Fortunately for this archivist, and for you, dear reader, it was saved and filed.

 The reader may recall that earlier, in Miss Kelley’s own journal, there is a line about “enough of this ink-spilling” and the need to “take up a clean sheet” in order to write to “Gwennie” about the day’s events.[1]
-This is that clean sheet, or at least a draft of one of them.
-(Saint Clare’s, as we are learning, produces duplicates with the same ease it produces contradictory rules.)
+This is that clean sheet, or at least one of them.
+Saint Clare’s, as we are learning, produces duplicates with the same ease it produces contradictory rules.

-Recently found among Lady Gwendolyn’s papers in the Blue Prefect Study archives, it was part of a bundle of letters tied with green ribbon and optimistically labelled “Williams, G., Misc.
+The letter was later found among Lady Gwendolyn’s papers in the Blue Prefect Study archives, as part of a bundle tied with green ribbon and optimistically labelled “Williams, G., Misc.
 1955.”
-It is marked, in spirit, for your eyes only, which, in any archive, even Saint Clare’s Blue Prefect Study, is less a boundary than an invitation.
+It is marked, in spirit, for your eyes only, which in any archive, even Saint Clare’s, is less a boundary than an invitation.

-[1] One further note, offered as an observation rather than judgement: the salutation of “Gwennie” is not the sort a young school mistress generally addresses to either a countess or mother of a pupil.
+[1] One further note, offered as an observation rather than judgement: the salutation of “Gwennie” is not the sort a young schoolmistress generally addresses to either a countess or the mother of a pupil.
 And yet Anne Kelley is generally so very professional and proper.
 Curious, that.

 Saint Clare’s School for Girls